-In September of 1997, the IMO adopted Annex VI to MARPOL to address air pollution from vessels.
-Effective May 2005, Annex VI sets limits on sulfur oxide and nitrogen oxide emissions from all commercial vessel exhausts and prohibits "deliberate emissions" of ozone depleting substances (such as halons and chlorofluorocarbons) and emissions from shipboard incineration of specific substances.
+Annex VI sets limits on sulfur oxide and nitrogen oxide emissions from all commercial vessel exhausts and prohibits "deliberate emissions" of ozone depleting substances (such as halons and chlorofluorocarbons) and emissions from shipboard incineration of specific substances.
 Annex VI also includes a global cap on the sulfur content of fuel oil and allows for special areas to be established with more stringent controls on sulfur emissions, as explained below.
-We ensure that all of our vessels are in full compliant in all material respects with these regulations.
+We strive to ensure that all of our vessels are in full compliance in all material respects with these regulations.

-The Marine Environment Protection Committee, or "MEPC," adopted amendments to Annex VI regarding emissions of sulfur oxide, nitrogen oxide, particulate matter and ozone depleting substances, which entered into force on July 1, 2010.
-The amended Annex VI seeks to further reduce air pollution by, among other things, implementing a progressive reduction of the amount of sulfur contained in any fuel oil used on board ships.
-On October 27, 2016, at its 70th session, the MEPC agreed to implement a global 0.5% m/m sulfur oxide emissions limit (reduced from 3.5%) starting from January 1, 2020.
+The Marine Environment Protection Committee ("MEPC") adopted amendments to Annex VI regarding emissions of sulfur oxide, nitrogen oxide, particulate matter and ozone depleting substances.
+The amended Annex VI implemented a progressive reduction of the amount of sulfur contained in any fuel oil used on board ships, among other changes.
+At its 70th session, the MEPC adopted a global 0.5% m/m sulfur oxide emissions limit (reduced from 3.5%) starting from January 1, 2020.
 This limitation can be met by using low-sulfur compliant fuel oil, alternative fuels or certain exhaust gas cleaning systems.
-Ships are now required to obtain bunker delivery notes and International Air Pollution Prevention ("IAPP") Certificates from their flag states that specify sulfur content.
-Additionally, at MEPC 73, amendments to Annex VI to prohibit the carriage of bunkers above 0.5% sulfur on ships were adopted and took effect March 1, 2020, with the exception of vessels fitted with exhaust gas cleaning equipment ("scrubbers") which can carry fuel of higher sulfur content.
-These regulations subject ocean-going vessels to stringent emissions controls and may cause us to incur substantial costs.
+Ships are required to obtain bunker delivery notes and International Air Pollution Prevention ("IAPP") Certificates from their flag states that specify sulfur content.
+Additionally, further amendments to Annex VI to prohibit the carriage of bunkers above 0.5% sulfur on ships took effect March 1, 2020, with the exception of vessels fitted with scrubbers which can carry fuel of higher sulfur content.
+These regulations subject oceangoing vessels to stringent emissions controls and may cause us to incur substantial costs.

 Sulfur content standards are even stricter within certain "Emission Control Areas," or ("ECAs").
-As of January 1, 2015, ships operating within an ECA were not permitted to use fuel with sulfur content in excess of 0.1% m/m.
-Amended Annex VI established procedures for designating new ECAs.
-Currently, the IMO has designated four ECAs, including specified portions of the Baltic Sea area, North Sea area, North American area and United States Caribbean Sea area.
+Ships operating within an ECA are not permitted to use fuel with sulfur content in excess of 0.1% m/m.
+Currently, the IMO has designated five ECAs, including specified portions of the Baltic Sea area, Mediterranean Sea area, North Sea area, North American area and United States Caribbean Sea area.
+The Mediterranean Sea became an ECA on May 1, 2024, and compliance obligations will begin May 1, 2025.
 Ocean-going vessels in these areas will be subject to stringent emission controls and may cause us to incur additional costs.
 Other areas in China are subject to local regulations that impose stricter emission controls.
-In December 2021, the member states of the Convention for the Protection of the Mediterranean Sea Against Pollution ("Barcelona Convention") agreed to support the designation of a new ECA in the Mediterranean.
-The Mediterranean Sea Emission Control Area for Sulphur Oxides and Particulate Matter was approved at MEPC 78 and was formally designated during MEPC 79 in December 2022.
 If other ECAs are approved by the IMO, or other new or more stringent requirements relating to emissions from marine diesel engines or port operations by vessels are adopted by the U.S. Environmental Protection Agency ("EPA") or the states where we operate, compliance with these regulations could entail significant capital expenditures or otherwise increase the costs of our operations.